inspec/inspec-aws/docs-chef-io/content/aws_api_gateway_method.md

 : Specifies the regular expression pattern used to choose an integration response based on the response from the back end.

 `method_integration (integration_responses (response_parameters))`
-: A key-value map specifying response parameters that are passed to the method response from the back end. <br>The key is a method response header parameter name, and the mapped value is an integration response header value, a static value enclosed within a pair of single quotes, or a JSON expression from the integration response body.
+: A key-value map specifying response parameters that are passed to the method response from the back end.

+  The key is a method response header parameter name, and the mapped value is an integration response header value, a static value enclosed within a pair of single quotes, or a JSON expression from the integration response body.
 The mapping key must match the pattern of `method.response.header.{name}`, where `name` is a valid and unique header name.
 The mapped non-static value must match the pattern of `integration.response.header.{name}` or `integration.response.body.{JSON-expression}`, where `name` is a valid and unique response header name and `JSON-expression` is a valid JSON expression without the `$` prefix.

 `method_integration (integration_responses (response_templates))`
 : Specifies the templates used to transform the integration response body.
 Response templates are represented as a key/value map, with a content-type as the key and a template as the value.